LogoLogo

 code.store platform allows you use two database types for your services:

-Based on standards for building a microservice architecture, we follow database-per-service design pattern and generate separate database for each service.
+Based on standards for building a microservice architecture, we follow design pattern and generate separate database for each service.

 Connection details are provided in env variables.

-You can manage your data using visual data manager using backoffice on the service page (will be available soon)
+You can manage your data using visual data manager using on the service page (will be available soon)

 Postgres